Jsims398/startup/notes.md

 ## API endpoints

 Managed the endpoints through the tools and packages Express and NodeJS.
+Used fetch to test the endpoints.
+Also used fetch to obtain the information needed for the outside api call.